fpv-wtf/msp-osd/README.md

 Without `dji_glasses` running we will have to replicate these functionalities.

 Additionally, you will need to switch back to DJI glasses in order for channel/bitrate settings to be applied after power cycling the air side (IE: between every battery) + then restart MSP-OSD again.
+To make this easier, a double tap of the back button will trigger a return to the DJI UI, a brief pause to let it do it's thing and then return you to MSP-OSD.

 ### How do I create a new font (for iNav, Ardupilot, etc.)?